Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Background

-Multiple disciplines offer definitions of a \emph{protocol}.
-In computer networking, a protocol is "a set of rules for formatting and processing data," and network protocols function as "a common language for computers" \cite{Tanenbaum1981}.
-De Filippi broadens this definition to "a set of rules or instructions that guide behaviour toward a specific outcome" \cite{Studio2025Protocolisma}.
-From the research initiative Summer of Protocols, dedicated to studying protocols as first-class concepts, Rao et al. describe it as "a stratum of codified behaviour from which complex coordination can emerge" \cite{Rao2024Unreasonable}.
-The \emph{material} that implements a protocol may range from a written contract to cryptographically enforced software; what varies is the "hardness of trust"—how difficult it is to deviate from the rules \cite{Stark2023Atoms}.
-The term \emph{protocolism} has been advanced by De Filippi to capture practices that “use protocols to choreograph diverse human and non-human executors in the production of unique artworks” \cite{Studio2025Protocolisma}.
+Multiple disciplines offer definitions of protocol.
+In computer networking, a protocol is \textit{``a set of rules for formatting and processing data,''} a common language that enables coordination among machines \cite{Tanenbaum1981}.
+Media theorist Alex Galloway famously broadened this concept: ``protocol'' is the principle of organization that governs distributed systems---\textit{``how control exists after decentralization''} \cite{galloway2001protocol}.
+Venkatesh Rao and colleagues, in the Summer of Protocols\footnote{\url{https://summerofprotocols.com/}} research initiative, describe protocols as \textit{``a stratum of codified behavior from which complex coordination can emerge''} \cite{Rao2024Unreasonable}.
+The material embodiment of a protocol can range from written rules to cryptographically enforced software; what varies is the \textit{``hardness of trust''}---i.e. how difficult it is to deviate from the rules \cite{Stark2023Atoms}.